osu-com-rit/Conflux-Loader/README.md

 `modules` folder:

 ```
-git clone <this@repo> conflux_loader_v0.1
+git clone <this@repo> conflux_loader_v1.0.3
 ```

-From there, you will need to enable the EM on a system level and set the Shazam prefix to point to your Shazam EM (see 'Dependencies').
+From there, you will need to enable the Conflux Loader EM at the system-level.
+Optionally, if you have Shazam installed on the REDCap instance, you can configure the Conflux Loader's Shazam prefix system setting to point at your Shazam installation.

 The Conflux Loader EM can then be enabled on a per-project basis.
 Project-level configuration of Conflux Loader is simple: point it at the directory of the